-My expertise is applying and developing causal inference and machine learning tools to solve complex and ambiguous problems with data.
-I currently work on:
+I develop and apply causal inference and machine learning tools to solve complex and ambiguous problems with data.

 My children’s book on causal inference reached #2 on Amazon’s New Releases in Probability and Statistics list.